lotabout/skim/README.md

 vim $(find . -name "*.rs" | sk -m)
 ```
 The above command will allow you to select files with ".rs" extension and open
-the ones you selected in vim.
+the ones you selected in Vim.

 ## As Interactive Interface